 |

 Kat and Meg Conquer the World by Anna Priemaza Kat’s anxiety makes it hard for her to talk to people.
 Meg hates being alone, but her ADHD keeps pushing people away.
-When the two are paired for a year-long science project, they discover one thing in common: an obsession with an online gaming star and his hilarious videos.
+When the two are paired for a year-long science project, they discover one thing in common: an obsession with an online gaming star.
 TEEN REALISTIC PRIEMAZA ANNA

 |